pnsaeta/p064/docs/FO-FourierSeries.md

     \qty[a\_n \cos \qty(\frac{2 \pi n t}{T}) +
         b\_n \sin \qty(\frac{2 \pi n t}{T})]
 \end{equation}
 where I have explicitly factored out the cosine term with $$n = 0$$, and the coefficients $$a_n$$ and $$b_n$$ are as yet unknown.
+Apart from the lead constant, which represents the average value of the function, all terms in the series have frequencies that are integer multiples of the fundamental frequency, $$\nu = 1/T$$.
 This form of series is called a **Fourier series**, and Fourier found a straightforward way to determine these unknown coefficients.

-The method relies on a perhaps surprising property of these trigonometric functions.
+The method relies on a perhaps surprising and deep property of these trigonometric functions.
 First off, note that the product of two functions with period $$T$$ is itself a periodic function with period $$T$$.
 Second, if any of these functions is multiplied by itself, it oscillates between 0 and 1, instead of between $$-1$$ and 1.
 Instead of averaging to zero if we integrate over a period, the square of one of these functions averages to $$\frac12$$.
 The one exception is the constant function 1 ($$a_0$$), which of course averages to 1 ($$a_0$$).
 We say that the basis functions,
 \\[
     \sin\qty(\frac{2\pi n t}{T}) \qqtext{and}
     \cos\qty(\frac{2\pi n t}{T})